 ADA/NYUCD Advanced Evidence-Based Dentistry Workshop

-This course will be held at NYU College of Dentistry in New York City, February 9-13, 2015.
+This course was held at NYU College of Dentistry in New York City, February 9-13, 2015.

 The ADA Center for Evidence-Based Dentistry is now collaborating with NYU College of Dentistry to offer this one-week intensive course on evidence-based dentistry (EBD); this advanced course was formerly offered as the ADA/Forsyth EBD Course.

 - The course is relevant to all dentists and members of the dental team, educators, researchers including practitioners involved in practice-based research networks (PBRNs) and other professionals involved in dentistry.

 - The course is open to both US-based and international individuals.

 The course covers the primary aspects of evidence-based dental practice, including:

 - Implementing best evidence in clinical practice and teaching